A Practical Theory of Generalization in Selectivity Learning: Preliminaries and Problem Setup

+Below is a short introduction to the \emph{VC dimension} and the \emph{fat-shattering dimension}, which are measures of complexity for classification and real-valued function classes, respectively.
+We note that these are abstract mathematical concepts, and giving a fully rigorous treatment would exceed the scope of this paper.
+Since they appear only in our in-distribution generalization error theorem (Thm~\ref{theorem.remove.validity}) and our paper primarily focuses on OOD generalization, first-time readers may skip the two definitions if desired.

-We can also define the VC-dimension \vcd{$\Sigma$} of a range space $\Sigma$ to be the size of the largest subset of $\mathcal{X}$ that can be shattered by $\Sigma$.
-It is easy to prove that the VC-dimension of a range space of $d$-dimensional hyper-rectangles is 2$d$~\cite{kearns1994introduction}.
+\textbf{Vapnik–Chervonenkis (VC) Dimension.} A function family $\mathcal{H}$ \textbf{shatters} a set of points if, for \textbf{every possible} way to assign $0/1$ labels to those points, $\mathcal{H}$ contains at least one function that matches those labels exactly.
+The \textbf{VC dimension} is the size of the largest set of points that can be shattered by $\mathcal{H}$.
+We also define the VC dimension \vcd{$\Sigma$} of a range space $\Sigma$ to be the size of the largest subset of $\mathcal{X}$ that can be shattered by $\Sigma$.
+The VC dimension of a range space of $d$-dimensional hyper-rectangles is 2$d$~\cite{kearns1994introduction}.